 As a consequence, the Stratos is ideal for all stages of turning expertise, including beginners, semi-professionals, specialists, and artists.

 That Stratos was designed with the aim of creating a decent lathe for all wood crafter, with an emphasis on the following characteristics: smoother activity when turning big bowls and deep vases, and spindle function of all widths.
 Relatively small miniature spindles and chuck jobs, as well as the several pen ventures, need classifying centers.

-The price might be a little big for a neophyte, but it’s expensive with a genuine one horsepower, three-phase induction motor and professionally built for experienced wood turner.
+The price might be a little big for a neophyte, but it’s expensive with a genuine one-horsepower, three-phase induction motor, and professionally built for an experienced woodturner.
 It seems to be positioned in the same range as the Nova 1624.